erik-tt/Rocket-Racer/README.md

 ### Desktop
 The desktop module is used to run the application on desktop and the important class is the DesktopLauncher.

+## Resources
+We have used some resources during our development process as we were all new to LibGDX.
+The sources we have found most inspiration are listed below.

+A game development blog using Ashley ECS:

+John Day.
+(2017).
+"Full LibGDX Game Tutorial - Entities using Ashley(ECS)".
+Web: [https://www.gamedevelopment.blog/full-libgdx-game-tutorial-entities-ashley/](https://www.gamedevelopment.blog/full-libgdx-game-tutorial-entities-ashley/)
+/Accessed 22.04.23

+A public github repo using Ashley:

+Daniel Platon (2017).
+"Obstacle Course".
+Web: [https://github.com/dplaton/obstacle-course](https://github.com/dplaton/obstacle-course)/Accessed 22.04.23